Weak limits for exploratory plots in the analysis of extremes: Preliminaries

-We will use the following notations to denote different classes of functions: For $ 0\le a<b\le \infty$, \begin{enumerate} \item $ \C[a,b)$: Continuous functions on $ [a,b)$. \item $ \D[a,b)$: Right-continuous functions with finite left limits defined on $ [a,b)$. \item $ \D_{ l}[a,b)$: Left-continuous functions with finite right limits defined on $ [a,b)$. \end{enumerate} $\D[0,1]$ is complete and separable under a metric $d_0(\cdot)$ which is equivalent to the Skorohod metric $d_S(\cdot)$ \citep[page 128]{billingsley:1968}, but not under the uniform metric $ \|\cdot \|$.
-As we will see later, the limit processes that appear in our analysis below are always continuous.
-We can check that if $x$ is continuous (in fact uniformly continuous) in $[0,1]$, for $x_n \in D[0,1]$, $||x_n-x|| \to 0$ is equivalent to $d_S(x_n,x) \to 0$ and hence equivalent to $d_0(x_n,x) \to 0$ as $n \to \infty$ \citep[page 124]{billingsley:1968}.
+We will use the following notations to denote different classes of functions: For $ 0\le a<b\le\infty$, \begin{enumerate} \item$ \C[a,b)$: Continuous functions on $ [a,b)$. \item$ \D[a,b)$: Right-continuous functions with finite left limits defined on $ [a,b)$. \item$ \D_{ l}[a,b)$: Left-continuous functions with finite right limits defined on $ [a,b)$. \end{enumerate} $\D[0,1]$ is complete and separable under a metric $d_0(\cdot)$, which is equivalent to the Skorohod metric $d_S(\cdot)$ (Billingsley~\cite{billingsley1968}, page~128), but not under the uniform metric $ \|\cdot\|$.
+As we will see, the limit processes that appear in our analysis below are always continuous.
+We can check that if $x$ is continuous (in fact, uniformly continuous) in $[0,1]$, for $x_n \in\D[0,1]$, $\Vert x_n-x\Vert \to0$ is equivalent to $d_S(x_n,x) \to0$ and hence equivalent to $d_0(x_n,x) \to0$ as $n \to\infty$ (Billingsley~\cite{billingsley1968}, page~124).
 So we use convergence in uniform metric, for our convenience henceforth.
-For spaces of the form $ \D[a,b)$ or $ \D_{ l}[a,b)$ we will consider the topology of locally uniform convergence.
-In some cases we will also consider product spaces of functions and then the topology will be the product topology.
-For example, $ D^{ 2}_{ l}[1,\infty)$ will denote the class of 2-dimensional functions on $ [1,\infty)$.
+For spaces of the form $ \D[a,b)$ or $ \D_{ l}[a,b)$, we will consider the topology of locally uniform convergence.
+In some cases we will also consider product spaces of functions, and then the topology will be the product topology.
+For example, $ \D^{ 2}_{ l}[1,\infty)$ will denote the class of 2-dimensional functions on $ [1,\infty)$ which are left-continuous with right limit.
 The classes of functions defined on the sets $ [a,b]$ or $ (a,b]$ will have the obvious notation.